Our art and design lead is Mrs Teresa Coles.

 Key findings:

-No boys in year two achieved GD at all.
+- No boys in year three achieved GD at all.

 Key actions: